LordBenamar/Haonter/README.md

-- 👋 Hi, I’m @Haonter
+- 👋 Hi, I’m Diego Rodriguez / Haonter
-- 👀 I’m interested in learn the most about web development.
+- 👀 I’m learning about web development.
-- 🌱 I’m currently learning about HTML and CSS
+- 🧠 I have knowledge of HTML, CSS, JavaScript, Python, C++, I also use the Wordpress CMS and some preprocessors like PUG and SASS.
+- 😎 My vision is to learn more every day about the world of web development both in the front-end and in the back-end.